Studies are individual studies or original journal articles (aka primary literat

 Studies have not been critically appraised or evaluated by someone else for validity and quality of evidence.
 Therefore, you must be the one to read it, analyze it, and critique it.
 It is very difficult to answer clinical questions based on the information you find in Studies as you get too many results and have no time to critically appraise all of them.
 Studies, however, are good for locating information on rare or very new diseases or conditions for which there is very little literature.

 Many of the databases you used to search for literature for your Embark project fall into this tier, including PubMed, Embase

 , and even Google Scholar

 .
-The only resource we'll look at today is PubMed Clinical Queries, a pre-set filtered search within the PubMed interface.
+The only resource we will look at today is PubMed Clinical Queries, a pre-set filtered search within the PubMed interface.

 provides a quick and easy way to search for clinical studies based on your question type (is it a therapy, diagnosis, etiology, or prognosis question?).
-It does the work for you in finding relevant AND methodologically sound studies by using pre-set search limits.
+It does the work for you in finding relevant AND methodologically-sound literature by using pre-set searches.

 Search Tutorials | Find more about evidence-based medicine / EBM / 6S Pyramid / studies /